All About Your Aid Offer

 Visit our Timeline webpage to keep on track each year!
 The page is updated as new information becomes available.

-Your estimated cost of attendance can be found on your award offer online.
+Your estimated cost of attendance can be found on your aid offer online.
 For more information, visit our Estimate Costs & Aid webpage.

-If you want to calculate what your estimated balance due to the University might be for the semester, simply take your estimated billable costs from your financial aid offer online and subtract the financial aid that you plan to accept from your aid offer.
+To calculate what your estimated balance due to the University might be for the semester, simply take your estimated billable costs from your financial aid offer online and subtract the financial aid that you plan to accept from your aid offer.
 You should also subtract any other anticipated payments from other sources.
-If you have Federal Work-Study, do not include that as an anticipated payment.
+If you have Federal Work-Study, do not include it as an anticipated payment.
 Students earn work-study funds as a paycheck while working part-time throughout the semester (based on the hours worked).
 As such, those funds do not disburse as payment towards their charges.

 No!
 You are charged for each semester, not for the full year at once.